luke-wagner/uncertainty-propagator/README.md

-# Uncertainty Propagator
+# Uncertainty Propagator 🔭🪐

-## IN DEVELOPMENT ------------------------------------------------
+## ⭐ IN DEVELOPMENT ------------------------------------------------
-A program that calculates the uncertainty for a value given an equation that defines this value.
-For example, given f = a(b + c), this program can calculate δf using rules of uncertainty propagation.
-This program has two modes: direct uncertainty calculation, and excel formula generation
+A program that propagates uncertainty for a function given a mathematical expression.
+For example, given `f = a(b + c)`, this program can calculate `δf` using rules of uncertainty propagation.
+This program has two modes: **direct uncertainty calculation** and **Excel formula generation.**

-## Installation instructions:
+## Installation/Usage instructions:
 - Clone the git repository
 - Modify main.cpp as necessary
-- Run the command "make" in a git bash terminal at the directory of the repo
+- Run the command "make" in a git bash terminal at the directory of the repo to build the executable
 - Run the resulting main.exe executable

+## Requirements:
+- Must have [GNU make](https://gnuwin32.sourceforge.net/packages/make.htm) installed on the system and added to path

 ## Mode 1: Direct uncertainty calculation
 Still to do